elliottdanielp/final_project/README.md

 ### Results

-Our model was able to predict 86% of the test values.
+After adjusting the number of weak learners and rate at which the models learn to optimize performance, our model had an accuracy score of 86.28%.
+This means it correctly identified 86.28% of the test values into survived or died.
 This is solid, but still leaves room for improvement.
+These improvement areas are to use a random forest model to look at feature importance, perform dimensionality reduction, and switch from the gradient boosted classifier model.

 #   Summary
 -   Age, Class and Gender were major factors in deciding who would have better chance of survival on the Titanic.
 The location from which the passengers departed are less of a factor for analysis.
 Using Machine Learning, Jupyter Notebook, PgAdmin, Postgres, Tableau and Google Slides we are to wrap up the data project